-Born on May 14, 1933, in Canton, China, Ken H. Leung moved to Hong Kong in 1949 to become involved in the city’s vital young artistic community.
+Born on May 14, 1933, in Guangzhou, China, Ken H. Leung moved to Hong Kong in 1949 to become involved in the city’s vibrant young artistic community.
 Largely self-taught, his first oil paintings went on display in a Hong Kong gallery in 1960.
-Within a year, his fishing villages and coastal community scenes were a sensation in art circles, and the leading art gallery of Hong Kong started to represent his work.
-He combines the east and the west with the medium of oil to create his unique style.
-He founded the original Leung Gallery in Hong Kong at 1967.
+Within a year, his fishing villages and coastal community scenes were a sensation in art circles, and the leading art gallery of Hong Kong started to represent his art.

 Over the years, H. Leung has exhibited his paintings around the world, and he has received numerous honors and distinctions along the way.
 In 1978, he became a resident of the United States and a legal citizen a year later.
 He settled permanently in the San Francisco Bay Area with his wife and four sons, including artists Thomas and Richard Leung.

-H. Leung is recognized as one of the premiere neo-impressionism artists; a master of the enchanted landscape, dreamy moods, and magic reflections of light and color.
-His work is exhibited at prestigious art galleries throughout the United States including Lahaina Galleries in past 30 years.
-Beside originals, his first artwork were published in 1961, and since then demand for his limited editions , open editions prints, calendars, has steadily increased in the U.S. as well as in Europe and Asia.
-Over one million of copies were sold around the world.
-His latest work were display at Shanghai Leung Gallery which founded by his son Thomas Leung at 2009.
+Today, H. Leung is recognized as a premiere neo-impressionist artists; a master of the enchanted landscape, dreamy moods, and magical reflections of light and color.
+His work is exhibited at prestigious art galleries throughout the United States.
+His first images were published in 1961 and since then demand for his limited editions has steadily increased in the U.S., as well as in Europe and Asia.